ukiw200/challenges-23-24/security-challenges/01-encryption/03-symmetric-and-asymmetric-encryption/description.md

 ## 1. Introduction

-Ceasar Cipher is a fun way to encrypt a message between friends but it is hardly secure enough for real world systems.
+Caesar Cipher is a fun way to encrypt a message between friends but it is hardly secure enough for real world systems.

 Take a look at the [following movie](https://www.youtube.com/watch?v=jhXCTbFnK8o) to get a good overview on multiple encryption techniques.